Sri Krishna Vijayamu

 Sri Krishna Vijayamu is a 1971 Indian Telugu-language Hindu mythological film produced by M. S. Reddy under the Kaumudi Art Pictures banner and directed by Kamalakara Kameswara Rao.
 It stars N. T. Rama Rao and Jayalalithaa, with music composed by Pendyala Nageswara Rao.
-The film was recorded as a flop at the box office.
+The film flopped at the box office.
 It was dubbed into Hindi as Hare Krishna in 1974.

 Plot

 Krishna sends his cousin, Satyaki, to the Yavana king Kalayavana with a gift of a vessel containing a snake, indicating that he is playing with a snake.
 In retaliation, Kalayavana sends his twin, Mahodara, with the same vessel, filled with ants, symbolizing that even ants can kill a snake.
 Shockingly, it is still alive when Krishna admonishes him.
 Then, Narada tells the demon of Krishna's whereabouts, resulting in a cat-and-mouse chase.
 Kalayavana ends up in a dark cave and kicks a sleeping man he believes to be Krishna.
 The man turns out to be the former warrior king Muchukunda, whose gaze can reduce he who wakes him up to ashes, thus killing Kalayavana.

-Later, on Krishna's birthday, his eight wives present eight gems, to which Narada claims it would be better with one more, implying that Krishna marry again, which Krishna agrees with.
+Later, on Krishna's birthday, his eight wives present eight gems, to which Narada exclaims that it would be better if there was one more, implying that Krishna marry again, which Krishna agrees with.

 Meanwhile, Mahodara succeeds Kalayavana and seeks vengeance on Krishna.
 However, Narada bars him and proclaims that he requires finesse, influencing him to perform an immense penance and acquire a boon from Shiva that he cannot be injured by any weapon unleashed by another person.
 With this boon, he becomes almost invincible and wreaks havoc over the universe, molesting many women.
 Seeing this, Brahma creates the beautiful Vasundhara, who as long as she wears a specific ring, will appear as a statue to all men, except her soulmate.
 Plus, after her wedding, if one tries to remove the ring, it will transform into a weapon and kill them.
 Brahma entrusts Narada to be her father and manage her marriage.

 After Mahodara attempts to pursue Vasundhara, Narada brings her to Dwaraka under Rukmini's protection and reveals the ring's secret to Rukmini, assuring her that Vasundhara will not attract Krishna's attention.
 Ironically Krishna is Vasundhara's soulmate and discovers her secret when she drops her ring.
 Vasundhara falls in love at first sight, to the apprehension of Rukmini and Satyabhama, influencing the latter to lock the ring onto Vasundhara's finger.

 Meanwhile, Narada encourages Mahodara to get married and reveals to him that Vasundhara is in Dwaraka, encouraging his conflict with Krishna and desire for Vasundhara.
 Krishna disguises himself as an old Brahmin and tells Mahodara that he is the father of Vasundhara, who Krishna kidnaped after he proclaimed Mahodara to be his future son-in-law.
 Krishna continues to disguise himself as Vasundhara and later Kalayavana to instigate Mahodara.